 He's a murderer.

-They've sold our weapons to some of the worst terror groups in the world, and we're treating him like he's a head of state.
+They've sold our weapons to some of the worst terror groups in the world.

-And just what a few weeks ago, three weeks ago, he was back at the White House, and Trump then posted true social.
+And just what, a few weeks ago, three weeks ago, he was back at the White House and Trump then posted through his social.

-Well, not love Trump overall, but Trump started doing a 180 from saying we need to get out of this, is saying, well, we're out of it, but we'll sell whatever weapons to Europe you want.
+And I love Trump overall, but Trump started doing a 180 from saying we need to get out of this and saying, well, we're out of it, but we'll sell whatever weapons to Europe you want.

-And I feel like Ukraine's gonna win and maybe not just get back its territory, but get more territory, meaning Russia, uh, which is an extremely uh provocative and escalatory statement to Russia.
+And I feel like Ukraine's going to win and maybe not just get back its territory, but get more territory, meaning Russia, which is an extremely provocative and escalatory statement to Russia.

 Is there another person there who claims to be the leader or is the head of the opposition party who wants to be recognized?